dkvz/new-blog-poc/README.md

 # TODO
 - [ ] Maybe the dark mode toggle shouldn't be pressed all the time when focused
-- [ ] Section title is still too small
+- [x] Section title is still too small
-- [ ] My BEM naming went to the toilet at some point, maybe revise it?
-Pretty sure comment__form is not a thing
 - [ ] Padding can probably be bigger for article content on large-ish screens
 - [x] The button outline is reflowing content, margin changing?
 Happens at least on Firefox on my machine - I don't have the issue on a different machine also with Firefox, might be a Linux gag
-- [ ] Tiny screen media query seems to bug out on Firefox with content cards overflowing.
 - [x] The controls to read more or go to comments for article cards should probably be links instead of buttons.
 I think.
 - [x] What happens with article images and titles when printing?
 Are they invisible due to the reveal animation? -> Yes.
 Add a big print media query.
 - [x] I should use 2 different stylesheets for light or dark, see here: https://web.dev/articles/prefers-color-scheme ; Also works great with the [switcher web component from Google](https://github.com/GoogleChromeLabs/dark-mode-toggle).